 Parking: From Memorial Day thru September, a parking fee or permit is required to park on Shipshewana Auction Inc. property.
 Auction parking permits ($35.00 per season) are available in the Misc. office.
 All other fees collected by the gate attendant.
 You are expected to respect the gate attendant and park where directed.
 Please, no parking in front of any door.

 Advertising your Items: Every Tuesday afternoon, a staff member will take photos of auction locations that are present for set up.
 These photos are uploaded to our page on AuctionZip.com for shoppers to preview items online.
 Photos will be captioned with your location unless otherwise directed.
 You may also submit listing information and photos in advance.
-To do this, please email your sale date, location number, listings and photos to Anna at email@example.com.
+To do this, please email your sale date, location number, listings and photos to us at firstname.lastname@example.org.

 Auction Time Procedure: All consignors are responsible for handling merchandise at auction time.
 (Rep. service is available, check office for rates.)
 The handling of merchandise at auction time and treatment of your buying customers should reflect the Golden Rule: Do unto others as you would have them do unto you.
 There is no guarantee of selling time or auctioneer.
 Minimum opening bid is $5.00.
 We encourage you to sell all items to the highest bidder, although you as a seller have the right to "no sale" items or to offer items on a reserve bid.